angular/protractor/docs/timeouts.md

 Timeouts
 ========

-This file provides a reference for the various timeouts involved in a Protractor test.
-Because WebDriver tests are asynchronous and there are many compoments involved, there are many reasons a timeout may occur.
+Because WebDriver tests are asynchronous and involve many components, there are several reasons why a timeout could occur in a Protractor test.

 Timeouts from Protractor
 ------------------------